About Diane Morrissey

-Tuesday July 15: 7:00pm “Echoes of the Earth: Unraveling the Mysteries of Butler County’s Fortified Hill Earthworks” Eight Hopewell ceremonial earthwork sites throughout Ohio have gained UNESCO World Heritage recognition.
-Join Dr. Jeffrey Leipzig and Cincinnati Museum Center archeologist, Bob Genheimer, as they explore the roles Europeans played in documenting and shaping the narratives
+Encore Presentation Saturday July 26.
+2025 1:00pm “Echoes of the Earth: Unraveling the Mysteries of Butler County’s Fortified Hill Earthworks” Eight Hopewell ceremonial earthwork sites throughout Ohio have gained UNESCO World Heritage recognition.
+Join Dr. Jeffrey Leipzig and Cincinnati Museum Center archeologist, Bob Genheimer, as they explore the roles Europeans played in documenting and

 "Hot Fun in the Summertime: Butler County's Summer Delights of the 1950s and '60s" The Butler County Historical Society's latest exhibit entitled, "Hot Fun in the Summertime: Butler County's Summer Delights of the 1950s and '60s" is now open.
 The exhibit features Butler County drive-in movie theaters, drive-in restaurants, snack food manufacturers, soda bottling